dmeditor/dmeditor-lang/README.md

 Ideas of different templating language & servers
 -----
-PHP Developer in the end will have 2 ways to develop widget:
+PHP Developer in the end can have 2 ways to develop widget:

 - Most templating only, not much script: template (eg. twig)
 - Templating + script: use react for script & rendering (not suggest to use template + script, they can just use graphql for data + client react )